Grab a cup of coffee,

-It’s important for you to know my background and experience, here it is…
+It's important for you to know my background and experience, and here it is...

 I created Mindful Kids and Families Practice to help others find a “connectedness” within their families and to help parents to parent with greater intention and build resilience within their families.
 My hope is to guide children, teens and parents to a greater understanding of their own emotions and behaviors, learn new skills for communicating and being with one another, and create a more compassionate and kind family life.
 Outside of work my favorite moments are spent being active in my son’s school PTA, building community in our small town in Marin County, nurturing and enjoying being a mother to my son, connecting with friends, drinking chai tea lattes, and running the hills of Mt Tamalpais.

 Renewal; Finding my Authentic Self and Re-creating my family

 Licenses and Education:

 2016: Certified Competent Coach, School of Coaching Mastery

 2001: Licensed Clinical Social Worker; California License: #LCS20482

 1998: M.S.W., Master’s in Social Work, Mental Health California State University, Sacramento, CA

 1999: Kaiser Permanente, Post-Graduate Clinical Resident Child and Adolescent Psychiatry, Oakland, CA

 NCGPS, Northern California Group Psychotherapy Society